 World Weightlifting Championships

-It was first held in March 1891 in London, United Kingdom with only 7 athletes from the 6 countries mentioned.
-The competitors where champions from Hamburg, England, Vienna, Italy, Brussels and Berlin attending the three-day event.
+The World Weightlifting Championships is an annual 3-day event for weightlifting organized by the International Weightlifting Federation (IFW) The first World Weightlifting Championships was held in March 1891 in London, United Kingdom, with only 7 athletes from six countries.
 Edward Lawrence Levy from England won the very first World Weightlifting Championship.

-A separate championship was added for women Women’s in 1987 and combined event held for both men’s and women’s categories since 1991.
+A separate championship was added for women in 1987 and a combined event has been held for both men and women since 1991.

-Currently the event has 15 weight categories – 8 for men and 7 for women.
-In the men’s categories, 56 kg is the lightest and +105 kg the heaviest while the women’s categories, 48 kg the lightest and +75 kg for the heaviest.
+Currently (in 2021) the World Weightlifting Championships has 20 weight categories – 10 for men and 10 for women.
+In the men’s categories, 55 kg is the lightest and +109 kg the heaviest while the women’s categories range from 45 kg to +87 kg.